RentANerdConsulting/DebianScript/README.md

 # DebianScript
 Bash Script for hardening Ubuntu and Debian linux distributions, installing major server functions, and configuring them.

+**This script currently assumes a fresh installation of Ubuntu Server 16.04, with only SSH installed as an option.**

 **This script is provided as-is.
 Use it at your own risk.
 It has been tested thoroughly, but we can't prepare for every possible issue or configuration.**